Hardball Tactics in Negotiation Definition & Examples

 Conclusion

-The top 8 Hardball Negotiation Tactics are Good cop, bad cop, Lowball Highball, Bogey, Nibble, Chicken, Intimidation, Aggressive behavior, and Snow Job.
-These typical tactics are crucial elements for win-win and win-loss negotiations.
+The top 8 Hardball Negotiation Tactics are Good cop, bad cop, Lowball Highball, Bogey, Nibble, Chicken, Intimidation, Aggressive Behavior, and Snow Job.
+These typical tactics are crucial elements for win-win and win-lose negotiations.

 Citation For This Article (APA 7th Edition)